Artist / Maker / Writer - I am a full time working visual artist, HSC Visual Arts mentor and a sometimes drawing teacher.

 In 2015, I exhibited a portion of this project in London at the Kings Place Gallery, I was also invited to speak about the project at a TEDx regional talk - "The Art of Saying Yes !"
 I completed this task each day, not only in various parts of Australia, but in Shanghai and San Francisco as well and finishing up the year as a part of the Avalon Art Carnival - a public works program curated by Kendal Henry, the current Public Arts Director of New York.

-Most recently in January 2017, I was invited to exhibit at Singapore Contemporary's inaugural PHOTO17, curated by Patricia de la Motte, after finishing up 2016 with exhibitions at the Royal Botanical Gardens of Sydney and the The Other Art Fair Sydney.
+In January 2017, I was invited to exhibit at Singapore Contemporary's inaugural PHOTO17, curated by Patricia de la Motte (Curator of Contemporary Photography Singapore Art Gallery / Museum) after finishing up 2016 with exhibitions at the Royal Botanical Gardens of Sydney and the The Other Art Fair Sydney.

 Whilst I make from and within, whatever environment I find myself in, it is not my intention to impose myself upon the landscape, but to reapply what already exists there, to reconstruct what has been discarded by nature or man.